DOI-USGS/usgscsm/README.md

 ## Building USGSCSM

 USGSCSM uses a standard cmake build system.
-To compile the library, and tests use the following commands:
+To compile the library and tests use the following commands:

 1. `mkdir build && cd build`